coleifer/huey/docs/flask_admin.rst

 so the stats tables are created when the admin site starts up and the web process records any signals it sees (such as tasks enqueued from a request).

-To capture task **execution** -- and therefore the throughput, per-task and event views -- also enable the recorder in the consumer (:ref:`task-stats`).
+To capture task **execution**, which feeds the throughput, per-task and event views, enable the recorder in the consumer as well (:ref:`task-stats`).
 Without it, the panel still shows the live queue counts (pending, scheduled, results), but the history tables remain empty.